 Holly Springs was the top ranking town in the Triangle, using the most recent year (2013) for which statistics are available.
 Apex and Cary were seventh and eighth.

 It was the second year in a row that Holly Springs ranked as the safest town in the region.

 Police Chief John Herring said the entire community shares credit for the accomplishment.

-"We are only able to do what we do because of the support we get from the community and community leaders," he said.
+"We are only able to do what we do because of the support we get from the community leaders," he said.
 "We should all be proud of this town."

 SafeWise compiled its 50 Safest Cities in North Carolina list from towns of at least 4,000 population that reported crime data to the FBI.

 The numbers were totals for: